peterdemin/peterdemin.github.io/content/formatting-with-vim.md

-Title: Profiling django requests
+Title: Reindenting JSON and XML with vim
 Date: 2016-03-04 15:38
-Category: Python
+Category: vim

 I like how vim can integrate with external utilities.
 Here are commands that I use: